 Examples of proof of value can include a variety of documentation, such as:

-When it comes to insurance claims, messages between both parties contain a great origin story: how the transaction came to be and the pre-shipment negotiation process that can be extremely useful when determining the parameters/conditions of the agreement.
+When it comes to insurance claims, messages from your recipient can act as a written statement of non-receipt.
+Correspondence with your recipient can also help show how the transaction came to be and the pre-shipment negotiation process, which can be extremely useful when determining the parameters/conditions of the agreement.

 When providing these messages, dated details containing pre-shipment price negotiations are a great start, especially if there is no invoice and/or proof of value hasn’t been established in any other form.
 It’s important that the date stamp is visible so it’s made clear that the discussions took place before the item(s) shipped.